woke-mathcord/woke-mathcord.github.io/README.md

 This aligns well with many such experiences that I made.
 Idiocy is not an exception, but a common by-product of social dynamics and peer pressure.

+### Aftermath

+Due to the incident and a lack of any decent feedback, the perpetrator™ had little to no interest in staying on the “[Mathcord](https://mathematics.gg/)” server.
+After recklessly inciting a debate around this topic, a permanent ban followed within a few hours.
+Apparently due to being provocative and “out of line”, but while still attempting to be friendly and sincere.